middlebear/jekyll-theme-editorial/README.md

     identifier: signin
 ```

-Note that, for compatibility, this is the same basic format employed by the [jekyll-menus plugin](https://github.com/forestryio/jekyll-menus) plugin.
+Note that, for compatibility, this is the same basic format (and file name) employed by the [jekyll-menus plugin](https://github.com/forestryio/jekyll-menus) plugin.
 However, the Editorial theme's basic menu system doesn't use the `weight` key for ordering entries as `jeyll-menus` does.

 Refresh the page, and you should now see the menu items populated under the "Menu" header.
 Since most of these pages don't yet exist at this point, they'll show the "404 Not Found" message.